atari8xxl/unShrinkler/README.md

 * `unshrinkler` - code (about 320 bytes)
 * `unshrinkler_data` - uninitialized data (1.5 KB for "no parity context",
-  2 KB for the original variant)
+  2 KB for the original variant; any address is ok, but aligned on page boundary gives best performance and saves two bytes of code)
 * `unshrinkler_zp` - zero-page variables (19 bytes)

 You must select these locations at compile time.